M1chaelPeng/TMM/README.md

 # Transferable Multimodal Attack on Vision-Language Pre-training Models

-This is the official PyTorch implementation of the paper "Transferable Multimodal Attack on Vision-Language Pre-training Models".
+This is a fixed (patched) implementation of the paper "Transferable Multimodal Attack on Vision-Language Pre-training Models" in PyTorch.

 ## Requirements
 - Python 3.8